vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### I have initiated an order but I can't find it!

-If you have multiple sale units: Make sure you use the correct API keys, and that you are not attempting to use one sale unit's API keys to retrieve an order made by a different sale unit.
+If you have multiple sales units: Make sure you use the correct API keys, and that you are not attempting to use one sales unit's API keys to retrieve an order made by a different sales unit.

 Have you, or the eCommerce solution you are using, successfully implemented [`GET:/ecomm/v2/payments/{orderId}/details`](vipps-ecom-api.md#get-payment-details)?